gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 ### Affected parties

 ***Operators***
-Companies who place relevant commodities/products on the Union market or exports them.
+Companies that place relevant commodities/products on the Union market or export them.
 'Placing on the market’ means the first making available of a relevant commodity or relevant product on the Union market (EU 2023, § 2.15/16).

 ***Traders***
-Any party in the supply chain other than the operator who, in the course of a commercial activity, makes relevant products available on the market (like retail) (EU 2023; § 2.17).
+Any party in the supply chain other than the operator which, in the course of a commercial activity, makes relevant products available on the market (like retail) (EU 2023; § 2.17).

 ### In scope/out of scope